Want more email subscribers? Contest entries? Conversions? You won’t get them without the right call to action.

 Why You Need A Strong Call To Action

-This is what a lot of businesses do; they put a ton of time, energy, and money into the creation of their Facebook ad and then slap a half-hearted call to action on the end of it.
-This is true for PPC campaigns, social media videos, email campaigns, and even blog posts.
+They put a ton of time, energy, and money into the creation of their ad, social media, blogging and email campaigns then slap a half-hearted call to action on the end of it.
+And they fail.

-That’s not enough.
-You don’t need any call to action; you want a strong one that will actually convince people to take action.
+You don’t need just any CTA; you want a strong one that convinces people to act.

-While sometimes your content preceding the call to action will be able to answer this question, sometimes it doesn’t.
-Even if it does, a quick recap makes the call to action more powerful and never hurts.
+While sometimes your content before the CTA will answer this question, sometimes it doesn’t.
+Even if it does, a quick recap makes the call to action more powerful.

 How Long Should A Call To Action Be?

 Can a call to action be longer than a sentence?
 Absolutely, yes.